-We have file to copy (testfile.tar) and private key file (mykey.pem) ready on source server.
+We have testfile.tar for testing copy and private key file (mykey.pem) ready on the source server.

 Now, use below Rsync command :

-- ssh -i keyfile : Use private key for authentication on destination using ssh protocol
+- ssh -i keyfile: Use the private key for authentication on destination using ssh protocol

 - source (testfile.tar)

-Thats it!
-You file is copied over to EC2.
+That’s it!
+Your file is copied over to EC2.
 This can be done vice versa as well.
-You can sync files from EC2 server to local server as well.
-Just switch source destination paths and you are all set to go.
+You can sync files from the EC2 server to the local server as well.
+Just switch source-destination paths and you are all set to go.

 Rsync between two EC2 servers

-Rsync can be executed between two EC2 server i.e. from one EC2 server to another.
-Same above command can be used.
-If you are doing it for EC2 instances within same region then Internal DNS name can be used in command.
+Rsync can be executed between two EC2 servers i.e. from one EC2 server to another.
+The same above command can be used.
+If you are doing it for EC2 instances within the same region then the Internal DNS name can be used in a command.

-Rsync is possible from, to and between EC2 servers.
-Key file authenticated SSH protocol should be used in Rsync command to achieve this.
+Rsync is possible from, to, and between EC2 servers.
+Key file authenticated SSH protocol should be used in the Rsync command to achieve this.